Leveraging Image Matching Toward End-to-End Relative Camera Pose Regression: Related Work

 \section{Related Work}

-The pose between two images with known intrinsic parameters can be recovered by decomposing the essential matrix \cite{hartley2003multiple}.
-This yields the relative rotation and a scaleless translation vector.
+\textbf{Relative Pose Estimation}.
+The pose between two images with known intrinsic parameters can be recovered by decomposing the essential matrix \cite{hartley2003multiple}, yielding a relative rotation and a scaleless translation direction vector.
 The essential matrix is classically estimated by matching local features, such as \cite{lowe2004distinctive,bay2006surf,rublee2011orb,calonder2010brief,rosten2006machine}, followed by a numerical scheme, e.g., the 5-point solver \cite{nister2004efficient} inside robust estimator loop, namely RANSAC \cite{fischler1981random} and others \cite{barath2019magsac,barath2020magsac++,raguram2008comparative}.
 Despite the success of this classical approach, it lacks the ability to utilize priors, for example, to infer the unknown distance between the two cameras.
 These shortcomings have led to the introduction of deep-based approaches, which we review next.